What Is an Annual Report? Definition, Purpose & Components

 Public companies use annual reports to share detailed financial and operational information with shareholders and other stakeholders.
 In contrast, small businesses usually file simpler documents with their state to stay in good standing.

-What an Annual Report Includes
+What an Annual Report Includes (Core Components)

 Annual reports typically include detailed financial and operational information.
-The key sections provide a comprehensive view of how a company performed during the fiscal year.
+The key sections provide a comprehensive view of how a company performed during thefiscal year.

-Financial statements form the core of any annual report.
 The balance sheet reports a company's assets, liabilities, and shareholders' equity at a specific point in time.
 It shows what the company owns and owes.

 1. Operations